jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 -   Use domain knowledge
 -   Given a few candidate model DAGs one can perform statistical tests to compare their fit to the data at hand
--   Use search algorithms (e.g. those implemented in the R "mgm" package)
+-   Use search algorithms (e.g. those implemented in the R "mgm" or "bnlearn" packages)

 I'll touch upon this subject in more breadth in a future post.

 Further reading
 ---------------

-To anyone curious to learn a bit more about the questions I've tried to answer in this report I'll recommend reading the light-weight Technical Report by Pearl: [The Seven Tools of Causal Inference with Reflections on Machine Learning](https://ftp.cs.ucla.edu/pub/stat_ser/r481.pdf).
+To anyone curious to learn a bit more about the questions I've tried to answer in this report I'll recommend reading the light-weight Technical Report by Pearl: [The Seven Tools of Causal Inference with Reflections on Machine Learning](https://github.com/IyarLin/causal-inference/blob/master/miscellaneous%20files/The%20Seven%20Pillars%20of%20Causal%20Reasoning%20with%20Reflections%20on%20Machine%20Learning%20Pearl%202018.pdf)

-For a more in-depth introduction to Causal inference and the DAG machinery I'd recommend getting Pearl's short book: [Causal Inference in Statistics - A Primer](https://www.amazon.com/Causal-Inference-Statistics-Judea-Pearl/dp/1119186846)
+For a more in-depth introduction to Causal inference and the DAG machinery I'd recommend getting Pearl's short book: [Causal Inference in Statistics - A Primer](http://bayes.cs.ucla.edu/PRIMER/)